image of two medical technicians assisting patient undergoing MRI scan

 Program prepares students to sit for applicable licensure or certification in Ohio.

 Kent State University’s online Imaging Assistant Undergraduate Certificate equips students with the foundational skills needed to support registered technologists in medical imaging environments.
-Covering radiologic imaging, patient care, medical terminology, and healthcare procedures, the program opens doors to entry-level roles across radiologic technology, sonography, MRI, CT, and beyond.
+Covering patient care, medical terminology, and medical imaging procedures, the program opens doors to entry-level roles across radiologic technology, sonography, MRI, CT, and beyond.
 At just 17 credit hours, it’s designed to be completed in as few as two semesters — entirely online.

 Imaging Assistant Undergraduate Certificate Program Overview